 His latest accolade adds to an impressive résumé that already includes PFL Defensive Freshman of the Year and back-to-back Second Team appearances as a sophomore and junior.

-Stetson also placed three players on the All-PFL Honorable Mention list.
-Senior offensive linemen Eric Brust Jr. and Dawson Harrington, along with freshman offensive utility player Michael Dempsey, were each recognized for their contributions.
+Stetson also saw four Hatters selected as All-PFL Honorable Mentions: senior offensive linemen Eric Brust Jr. and Dawson Harrington, junior linebacker Shug Bentley, and freshman offensive utility player Michael Dempsey.

 Freshman Michael Dempsey made an immediate impact as one of the league's most versatile young playmakers.
 Appearing in 11 games, Dempsey rushed 50 times for 280 yards and two touchdowns while adding 13 receptions for 187 yards and three scores.
 He ranked fourth on the team in both rushing and receiving, flashing explosive potential highlighted by a 46-yard touchdown reception.

-Stetson's four honorees reflect a strong foundation moving forward as the Hatters continue their momentum under Head Coach Mike Jasper.
+Stetson's five honorees reflect a strong foundation moving forward as the Hatters continue their momentum under Head Coach Mike Jasper.

 About Stetson Athletics